 It is crucial, therefore, that a rigorous plan is put in place for functionality transfer.
 When we do this we always follow the D8 mantra to stick to core as much as possible.
 Having said that, the I-ntarsia platform is constantly evolving with useful modules being integrated into our release 4 times a year.
 That means that most functionality from Drupal 7 smaller modules is available in the I-ntarsia platform.

 One of the frequent criticisms of Drupal 8 from small and medium site owners is that in moving further into the Enterprise space, the mantra for Drupal projects is ‘do it right’ rather than just ‘get it done’.
 The complex tools required to ‘do it right’, such as Composer, can put-off those who want to move their simpler sites from D6/7 to D8.

 No-one will argue that they would like to ‘do it right’, but the time and skills required can be daunting.
 The solution is not to switch to another platform which continues to allow a ‘hack and slash’ approach to systems management, it is to switch to a managed platform like I-ntarsia.
 With a managed platform, content teams get all of the Drupal 8 features they need without being overwhelmed by all of the lower level technology that they don’t need to get involved with.

 If you are a Drupal 6 or 7 customer you need to be planning a migration.
 Whatever size your site we believe that the most cost-effective path for you will be to move to Drupal 8 on the I-ntarsia managed platform.
-Fill in the contact form below and we can arrange to discuss your migration in detail.
+Fill in the contact form below and we can arrange a FREE migration consultation.